ianilam/cloud_ml_final_project/benchmarks/mnist-benchmark/README.md

 `time python -m cProfile -o cprofile_log1 main.py --epochs 1`

-This program uses cProfile and outputs stats into "/logs".
+This benchmark experiment also uses cProfile and outputs stats into "/logs".

 To look at the stats:
 ```